Siebel Si 204: Variants

-After the war, a production of Si 204 continued in Czechoslovakia and France.
+After the war, the production of Si 204 continued in Czechoslovakia and France.
 In Czechoslovakia Aero Vodochody produced 179 Si 204D, developed into military trainer variants Aero C-3A and C-3B (the latter for bombardier training), passenger variant C-103 and military transport variant Aero D-44 until 1949.
 In France SNCAC (Société Nationale de Constructions Aéronautiques du Centre), commonly known as Aérocentre, produced 240 transport NC.701 Martinets and a number (110?) of passenger NC.702 Martinets.
 The NC.701 was distinguished by three-blade propellers and was powered by 440 kW (590 hp) Renault 12S-00 engines.
 The NC.702 had a modified nose.